 European Project Social Seeds

-Exploiting Potentials of Social Enterprises through Standardized European Evaluation and Development System
+Exploiting Potentials of Social Enterprises through a Standardized European Evaluation and Development System

 Due to the recognition that social enterprises (SEs) can play an important role in overcoming current societal challenges, the interest in them has increased throughout Europe in recent years.